alexeyraspopov/dataclass/docs/guide/getting-started.md

 }
 ```

 Providing a set of fields defines the class' API.

+## Creating data objects and accessing properties

-New entity is created by using static method
-`create()` provided by `Data`:
+New entity is created by using static method `create()` provided by `Data`:

 ```ts
 let userWithCustomValues = User.create({ name: "Liza", age: 23 });